 Winners share in product vouchers and business services, which are divided among the State/Territory and National winners.
 There are also other significant benefits that go beyond the prizes.
 Entrants become part of a community of successful business people and the raised profile of their business can help achieve even greater success.

 A final major benefit of entering the Awards is a free Business Health Check, which all entrants receive.
 It outlines areas of business health and identifies opportunities for improvement.
 Read more about the benefits of entering here.

 Nominations can be made at any time during the year.
 Entry and Award dates for 2018 are coming soon.

 How long does it take to complete the entry form?

 This varies by business, however the experience of past entrants suggest allowing 20 to 30 hours in total.
-You can answer the questions in any order you like, and can return to your entry as many times as you wish within the open entry period of 30th January to 16th March.
+You can answer the questions in any order you like, and can return to your entry as many times as you wish.
 Before making a start on the entry, it’s a good idea to gather together all the relevant information.

 Before writing answers, it's a good idea to review the Awards Information Pack that lists all the questions and can help streamline the process.
-The Awards Information Pack can be downloaded here.
+The 2018 Information Pack is coming soon.